How to use Saidot Library

 Step 1.
 Find policies

 The main page of the Policy Library allows you to browse and view different policies.
-With the help of filters you can find policies from specific regions, sectors, and inductries.
+With the help of filters you can find policies from specific regions, sectors, and industries.
 You can furthermore filter policies based on their type as well as owner.

 Step 2.
 Read policy overviews